Tarelkinal/eeg-classification/reports/README_template.md

 ![Sleep stage W PR-curve](reports/pr_fig_0.png)

 ## TO DO NEXT
+Find optimal dataset size:
+   * discover dependency metrics on dataset size

 Use Deep Learning to:
    * extract features from raw EEG data
    * extract features from Fourier spectrum
-   * somehow union features in model architecture (tho-handed network, concat...)
+   * union features in model architecture (tho-handed network, concat...)
    * taking into account the time order in the person context
    * use negative selection to obtain hard object with 'Sleep stage W' label
    * unsupervised pretrain model to get EEG data embedding